cyan-byte/modern-e-commerce-store-front-end/README.md

 # SOURCES

 ### Getting the logo to slowly appear in the top left corner of the Home page after scrolling a set number of pixels (230px is my number for the TALON homepage):

 https://laracasts.com/discuss/channels/javascript/bootstrap-navbar-changing-logo-on-scroll

 I added a second "NavBar2" component for this to only happen on the Home page since there's already a gigantic logo there.
 However, when the user scrolls, that huge logo will scroll off-screen.
 Once it is no longer readable, the smaller logo will appear at the top left.

-### Past Per Scholas assignments and projects for reference
+### Past Per Scholas assignments and projects for reference (Per Scholas is where I took an intensive Software Engineering training course)

 The Fruits app, for example . . .

 ### I'm happy to report that this article helped me with importing the fonts that I downloaded and included in my Figma design file.
 I used the @fontface option since I'm using React and also because the fonts are not hosted online: